Political Science 101 - Introduction to American Government and Politics » Fall 2022 » Test 1 Chapter 1-3

 Why were the Federalist Papers written?

-To encourage people to vote for George Washington as the nations first president
+A. To encourage people to vote for George Washington as the nations first president

-To encourage states to oppose the Constitution
+B. To encourage New York to ratify the Constitution

 Question #8